 Always support the vehicle with appropriate safety stands if it is necessary to work underneath the vehicle.
 A jack is not adequate for this purpose.
+Failure to comply may result in personal injury, death, equipment or property damage.

 Improperly mounting and demounting tire and rim assemblies is dangerous.
 Failure to observe proper precautions could cause the tire-rim assembly to burst explosively, causing serious injury or death.
 See the wheel manufacturer's literature for the proper way to mount and demount your tires and rims.
 Follow their precautions exactly.
+Failure to comply may result in personal injury, death, equipment or property damage.